Pbatch/CameraChess/README.md

 * Add logic to deal with in-progress moves
 * Explore proper quantization
 * Investigate blender script from Chesscog
-* Look at using FEN + occupancy detection + classifier to label data
 * Label more video data

 ## Links